Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Ordering subroutine

 The consequences and their hierarchy are given by construction of the algorithm.
 The first consequence can occur $\mathcal{O}(n^{c+1})$ times; it may also increase the number of isolated tokens (but not decrease it, as cycle-breaking reroutes paths through edges that are already in the path system).
 Irrespective of the first consequence, the second consequence can occur $\mathcal{O}(n)$ times, because there are $\mathcal{O}(n)$ tokens, and the third consequence can occur $\mathcal{O}(nm)$ times in a row, since the frequency of a single edge is $\mathcal{O}(n)$, and edges that are taken out of cycles are not brought back into cycles because of how cycle-breaking is designed.
 One can observe that changes in path system weight or changes in the number of isolated tokens affect edge frequencies, in the sense that there can be $\mathcal{O}(nm)$ occurrences of the third consequence in a row after each occurrence of either of the first two consequences.
 Analogously to the reasoning we employed for path merging, this means that the cycle-breaking procedure involves breaking $\mathcal{O}((n^{c+1} + n)nm) = \mathcal{O}(n^{c+2}m)$ cycles.

 It remains to show that breaking a single cycle can be done in time $\mathcal{O}(n^4)$.
 In the worst case, there are $\mathcal{O}(n)$ paths that induce the cycle in question.
-In this case, constructing the reachability instances is done in time $\mathcal{O}(n^4)$, as we end up with $\mathcal{O}(n^2)$ instances overall, each of which consists of $\mathcal{O}(n)$ vertices, such that constructing the edges for each instance takes time $\mathcal{O}(n^2)$ (provided that we precompute which pairs of paths intersect, which is done once and in time $\mathcal{O}(n^2m)$ prior to the construction of the reachability instances).
+In this case, constructing the reachability instances is accomplished in time $\mathcal{O}(n^4)$, as we end up with $\mathcal{O}(n^2)$ instances overall, each of which consists of $\mathcal{O}(n)$ vertices, such that constructing the edges for each instance takes time $\mathcal{O}(n^2)$ (provided that we precompute which pairs of paths intersect, which is executed once and in time $\mathcal{O}(n^2m)$ prior to the construction of the reachability instances).
 Every single BFS call on each reachability instance takes time $\mathcal{O}(n^2)$, which is the number of edges in a single path intersection graph, so all BFS calls combined take time $\mathcal{O}(n^4)$.
 We now account for the running time of source-target corner eliminations.
 In the worst case, we have $\mathcal{O}(n)$ source-target corner eliminations, each of which is executed in time $\mathcal{O}(n + m)$ (via BFS).
 Finally, it should be easy to see that the base cases run in time $\mathcal{O}(nm)$, as they either involve merging a pair of paths ($\mathcal{O}(m)$), or constructing two path systems and computing their total weight ($\mathcal{O}(nm)$).
+Given all the above, it follows that the cycle-breaking procedure terminates in time $\mathcal{O}(n^{c + 6}m)$. \end{proof}